Prompt Highlighter: Interactive Control for Multi-Modal LLMs: Experiments

 \subsection{Quantitative Evaluation}

 \paragraph{General VLM benchmarks.} In~\cref{tab:quant_eval}, we evaluate our method on common comprehensive Vision-Language benchmarks, MME~\cite{fu2023mme} and MMBench~\cite{liu2023mmbench}.
 Prompt Highlighter on LLaVA-v1.5 demonstrates a consistent performance improvement compared to well-trained models by designating the entire image as the highlighted part in the input context.
-Notably, though these benchmarks primarily assess overall performance with single-token generation and are not designed for user interactions, we still get the 2$^\text{nd}$ place in both MMBench and MME perception.
+Notably, though these benchmarks primarily assess overall performance with single-token generation and are not designed for user interactions, we still get a competitive place in both MMBench and MME perception.
+Additionally, further benchmarking with different hyper-parameter selection validates our performance enhancements with LLaVA-v1.5 13B, as evidenced by gains on POPE{ ~(85.9 - \textbf{87.8}, +1.9)}, MMB$^{\text{CN}}$ { (63.4 - \textbf{64.0}, +0.6)}, and SQA$^{\text{I}}$ { (71.6 - \textbf{72.4}, +0.8)}.
+With LLaVA-NeXT-34B~\cite{liu2024llavanext}, we achieve a SOTA performance on MMB$^{\text{test}}$ with 81.3.

 \paragraph{Reliable description.} We then evaluate the reliability of image captions generated by our method.
 In this case, we utilized the reference-free metric CLIP Score~\cite{hessel2021clipscore}, expressed as $\text{S-CLIP} = 2.5 \cdot \operatorname{max}(\operatorname{cos}(\boldsymbol{v}, \boldsymbol{c}), 0)$, to evaluate the embedding similarity between the image $\boldsymbol{v}$ and the generated caption $\boldsymbol{c}$.
 We also report the text $\leftrightarrow$ image retrieval recall R@1, R@5 in the CLIP embedding space.
 As demonstrated in~\cref{tab:clipscore}, on the MSCOCO Karpathy test set~\cite{lin2014microsoft}, our method shows a state-of-the-art CLIP score when compared to recent competitive caption-focused methods~\cite{kornblith2023guiding, rotstein2023fusecap}.
 Our results exhibit significant advantages across all metrics compared to the baseline.